MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases
 Hydra can be easily updated from GitHub.
 Open the deployed app service -> Deployment Center -> click on "Sync"
+- 1.0.1.40	(2022/02/15)
+  - Change: User and session host list can be downloaded as CSV (showing the content of the displayed table)
 - 1.0.1.39	(2022/02/14)
   - Add: More Microsoft marketplace images; Optional and currently experimental*: Notify users to log off and on again to consolidate sessions in multi-session environments (consolidation is then done with the depth-first load balancer)
 - 1.0.1.38	(2022/02/08)